lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 ## Version 4-Final-code

+The extention of the tyre simulation is now completed with a model that takes into account the operating temperature of the tyre.
+Even if this change required a breacking changes to the db, the patterns employed enabled us to implement the change gradually and rollback to the previous version at any time, safely and quickly.

-Code needed for the forward-compatibility has been removed from everywhere including the tests.
+The code needed for the forward-compatibility has been removed from everywhere including the tests.
-This version now suports only db version v11.
-Still in case of showstopper bugs it is possible to rollback to the previous version.
+This version now supports only db version v11.
+Still, in case of showstopper bugs, it is possible to rollback to the previous version.

-- **Backward compativility breaking changes: none.**
+- **Backward compatibility breaking changes: none.**

 - **Rollback version: v3b.**